saeedalam/Rust-Universe/Chapter-5-Control-Flow-in-Rust.md

     // Expression: evaluates to a value
     let x = 5 + 5; // 5 + 5 is an expression that evaluates to 10

-    // The expression 3 * 4 evaluates to 12
-    let z = {
+    // Block expressions evaluate to the last expression in the block let z = {
         let inner = 3;
         inner * 4 // Note: no semicolon here, making it an expression